 In 2021, the KIPAC community developed a Statement of Values and Code of Conduct, which we ask all members, visitors, and participants in our activities to agree to follow.
 KIPAC Senior Members Susan Clark and Kimmy Wu currently co-chair the KIPAC E&I Lab, which helps nucleate and support community-driven efforts to build a more inclusive community.
 Examples of current and previous efforts that have come out of this are the Women+ community at KIPAC, outreach to Spanish speaking high school students, and task forces on policies, mentoring, and mental health.

-KIPAC members are also deeply engaged in the equity and inclusion efforts of the broader physics community, and in related issues at SLAC.
-The Physics Department has an E&I committee and an E&I strategic plan and many KIPAC members have led activities through this committee.
+KIPAC members are also deeply engaged in the equity and inclusion efforts of the broader physics community, and in related issues in the Stanford and SLAC communities.
+Stanford University recently released its first IDEAL Strategic Plan, covering a range of strategies to improve inclusion, diversity, equity, and access across the institution.
+The Physics Department has an E&I committee and an E&I strategic plan and many KIPAC members have led activities through this committee and helped develop and implement strategies in the plan.
 The committee's activities include educational seminars and regular discussion of E&I topics through a reading group, programs to recruit undergraduates and graduate students with diverse backgrounds and identities, and several activities focused on broadening participation in physics and astronomy at all career stages.
 KIPAC members are also involved in the APS IDEA (Inclusion, Diversity, and Equity Alliance) effort, a cross-institutional effort to share and learn effective practices for inclusion and equity.

 KIPAC members also participate in a range of outreach activities including those that focus on underresourced communities and seek to broaden participation in science.
 Recent efforts have included the SPINWIP program for high school girls, and additional efforts to engage with local schools.